UST Salinggawi Dance Troupe

 The UST Salinggawi Dance Troupe (or simply Salinggawi or SDT), is the University-wide organization for dance and the official dance troupe of the University of Santo Tomas (UST).
 The group is known for its versatility covering wide array of genre from performing arts to cheerleading, from contemporary to breakdancing.
-The Salinggawi Dance Troupe is also the official cheerdance team along with the official pep squad and drumline - the U.S.T.
-Yellow Jackets of the University of Santo Tomas.
+The Salinggawi Dance Troupe is also the official cheerdance team along with the official pep squad and drumline - the UST Yellow Jackets of the University of Santo Tomas.
 The group also performs for the halftime during the games of the UST Growling Tigers, the university's Men's Basketball team in the University Athletic Association of the Philippines.
 The group is also the official team of the University to Skecher's Streetdance Competition.

 Salinggawi is derived from the Filipino phrase "Salin ng mga dating Gawi at Lahi", which translates to "transfer of customs and traditions" in English.